MANAGING BOARD LEVEL

-A deputy copy editor comes to the office two nights per week to edit content at the printout stage.
-This is the final stage of editing, so the DCE must ensure that all articles are free of grammar and spelling mistakes, and that they adhere to Spec style in all ways.
-For content that did not pass through the slot stage, the DCE checks that everything has been CQ'd.
-In addition, the DCE helps make sure that all preslotters and associate copy editors are well-informed about Spec style (which includes being available for questions during production) and assists the head copy editor in shaping Spec style by identifying potential changes and refinements.
+A deputy copy editor comes to the office one night per week to edit content at the printout stage.
+A DCE must ensure that all articles not only adhere to Spec style and are grammatically accurate, but that they are as clear and eloquent as possible.
+In addition, a DCE helps to train preslotters and associate copy editors, which includes being available for questions during production.
+DCEs assist the head copy editor in shaping Spec style by identifying potential changes and refinements.
 DCEs also help edit daytime or weekend content remotely and at any production stage, when needed.
-Outside of production, the DCE also works together with the HCE to carry out administrative tasks and communicate with staff.
+Outside of production, DCEs also work together with the HCE to carry out administrative tasks and communicate with staff.

 Associate copy editor (10 positions available)

-Associate copy editors come into the office one night a week, and edit articles at the slot stage.
-Slotting involves checking for errors and adherence to Spec style, improving the writing’s style and clarity, and generally providing more complex and comprehensive edits than in the preslot stage.
-An ACE is also a leader and mentor for preslotters, and should be available throughout his or her shift to respond to preslotters’ questions.
+Associate copy editors come into the office one night a week and edit articles at the slot stage, which involves checking for errors and adherence to Spec style, improving the writing’s style and clarity, and generally providing more complex and comprehensive edits than in the preslot stage.
+An ACE is also a leader and mentor for preslotters and should be available throughout their shift to respond to preslotters’ questions.
 An ACE should be comfortable reaching out to editors of other Spectator sections during production to discuss any suggestions or comments the ACE has regarding an article.

 PRESLOTTER (20-30 Positions Available)

-Preslotters come into the office for a 3-hour shift once a week, and are responsible for the first stage of copy editing for all Spec content.
-Preslotters CQ all relevant content, and ensure that articles adhere to Spec style and are error-free.
+Preslotters come into the office for a three-hour shift once a week and are responsible for the first stage of copy editing for all content.
+Preslotters CQ all relevant content and ensure that articles adhere to Spec style and are grammatically and factually accurate.

 MANAGING BOARD LEVEL